By Amber C. Snider

 In another region of the world, in what is now modern day Mexico, the ancient peoples’ also conducted rituals and held festivals to honor their dead.
 Dia de los Muertos (also known as the Day of the Dead) is a syncretization of Indigenous American beliefs with those of the Roman Catholic Church, culminating in All Saints’ Day (November 1st) and All Souls’ Day (November 2nd) on the Catholic calendar – just as Samhain coincides with Halloween.

-So while you’re bobbing for apples, carving pumpkins, and donning your scariest mask this week, remember to take some time out to also honor those who have passed on and all those ancestors who’ve shaped you into the person you are today.
+So while you’re carving pumpkins, rewatching Practical Magic, or dressing up for the festivities over the next two weeks, remember to take some time out to also honor those who have passed on and all those ancestors who’ve shaped you into the person you are today.
+The honoring of the dead is at the heart of Samhain, as well as paying homage to our long lineage of human life.

 Blessings to all this Samhain!